-Treatment will depend on the underlying cause of a person’s frequent urination.
+Treatment options will depend on the underlying cause of a person’s frequent urination.

 If a person requires them, a doctor will prescribe and monitor medications.
 Training in behavioral techniques may also help.

 Bladder training and exercises

 Other treatments address frequent urination rather than an underlying cause.
+These include the below.

 This may mean limiting alcohol and caffeine intake and cutting out foods that can irritate the bladder or act as a diuretic, such as chocolate, spicy foods, and artificial sweeteners.